conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 Used to define what capturing group of `revertPattern` captures what reverted commit fields.
 The order of the array should correspond to the order of `revertPattern`'s capturing group.

-For example, if we have commit
+For example, if we had commit

 ```
 Revert "throw an error if a callback is passed"